-1. Disclosure Made in a Federal Proceeding or to a Federal Office or Agency; Scope of a Waiver

-When the disclosure is made in a Federal proceeding or to a Federal office or agency and waives the attorney-client privilege or work-product protection, the waiver extends to an undisclosed communication or information in a Federal or State proceeding only if:
+(a) Disclosure Made in a Federal Proceeding or to a Federal Office or Agency; Scope of a Waiver.
+When the disclosure is made in a federal proceeding or to a federal office or agency and waives the attorney-client privilege or work-product protection, the waiver extends to an undisclosed communication or information in a federal or state proceeding only if:

-- a. the waiver is intentional; - b. the disclosed and undisclosed communications or information concern the same subject matter; and - c. they ought in fairness to be considered together.
+(1) the waiver is intentional;

+(2) the disclosed and undisclosed communications or information concern the same subject matter; and

+(3) they ought in fairness to be considered together.